awell-health/awell-score/src/calculation_suite/calculations/oas/README.md

 ### Scoring

-All items are scored on a Likert scale from 1 (strongly agree) to 6 (strongly disagree); some statements are expressed negatively, and their raw scores are therefore converted by subtracting from 7 before the analysis.
+All items are scored on a Likert scale from 1 (strongly agree) to 6 (strongly disagree); some statements are expressed negatively, and their raw scores are converted by subtracting from 7 before the analysis so that in all cases a higher score indicates better adjustment to the ostomy.

 - Item 3
 - Item 6
 - Item 9